eofs/aws/README.md

 $ aws ec2 fab mymethod -f myfabfile.py
 ```

-You can pass parameters to your methods as with `fab` command:
+You can pass parameters to your methods as with Fabric's `fab` command:
 ```bash
 $ aws ec2 fab mymethod:name='Jeff'
 ```